Work-Related Stress Claims

 Yes.
 As long as you are within the limitation period you can make a claim.
 Note that it is illegal for your employer to discriminate against an employee or job candidate for making a claim

-Will making a claim for stress affect my career?
+Will claiming for stress affect my career?

-“It is unlawful to discriminate against an employee or job candidate for making a claim”
+“It is unlawful to discriminate against an employee or job candidate for making a claim.

 By law, companies must also have employers' liability insurance in place.
 This insurance will pay out in the event of a successful claim, so the company will not have to pay your compensation directly.

-On an entirely confidential basis, a solicitor will be able to explain your rights, and help you to make a claim through the right channels.
+On an entirely confidential basis, a solicitor will be able to explain your rights and help you to claim through the right channels.
 This will help to protect your health and wellbeing in the short term by reducing the risk of additional stress and confusion.
 In the longer term, getting the right legal advice at each step of the process will help to protect your job and your future career.

 What kinds of workplace stress can I claim for?